couchbase/query/docs/n1ql-select.md

 The full specification for literal values can be found in Appendix 5.

-identfier:
+identifier:

 ![](diagram/identifier.png)

 An identifier can either be escaped or unescaped.
 Unescaped identifiers cannot support the full range of idenfiers allowed in a JSON document, but do support the most common ones with a simpler syntax.
 Escaped identifiers are surrounded with backticks and support all identifiers allowed in JSON.
-Using the backtick character within an escaped identifier can be accomplised by use two consecutive backtick characters.
+Using the backtick character within an escaped identifier can be accomplised by using two consecutive backtick characters.

 unescaped-identfier: